git-pull/tao-of-tmux/manuscript/10-scripting.md

 pseudoterminals!

-When scripting tmux, the symbols help denote the type of object, but also serve as a way to target something deeply, like the pane, *directly*, without needing to know or specify the window or its session.
+When scripting tmux, the symbols help denote the type of object, but also serve as a way to target something deeply, such as the pane, *directly*, without needing to know or specify its window or session.

 Here are some examples of targets, assuming one session named `mysession` and a client at `/dev/ttys004`: